cleidigh/ThunderStorm/examples/MailExtensions/HelloWorld-Popup/README.md

 ## Notes:

-- Rough parallel to the legacy-xul-ext-basic1
-- The root manifest.json replaces both install.rdf and chrome.manifest
+- The root manifest.json replaces both install.rdf and chrome.manifest known from legacy extensions
 - Uses popup.html as equivalent to legacy options.xul
 - Folder organization is currently not strictly defined except _locale
 - This example has one default locale, en_US
 - The 2 manifest keys are the only localized strings
-- See HelloWorld-MailExt-Localization for more examples

 ## Credits